FICO Score vs. Credit Score

 FICO breaks down credit scores into five tiers:

 Lenders use credit scores to estimate the risk they may take on if they extend credit to you and help determine the interest rates on any products they may offer you.
-Typically, a “very good” credit score will be enough to qualify you for some of the best rates on credit products.
+Typically, a “very good” credit score could be enough to qualify you for some of your best rates on credit products.

 In addition to your credit score, lenders may consider other factors in determining your creditworthiness, such as your income, past relationship with the lender and/or your debt-to-income ratio.